HewlettPackard/oneview-sdk-ruby/README.md

 level=(Symbol, etc.) # The parameter here will be the log_level attribute
 ```

+:lock: Tip: When the log_level is set to debug, API request options will be logged (including auth tokens and passwords); be careful to protect secret information.

 ## Resources
 Each OneView resource is exposed for usage with CRUD-like functionality.